 U.S. Digital Response helps governments and nonprofits deliver responsive, people-centered services with modern and resilient technology.

 We work with our partners to identify gaps and challenges, understand the needs of communities and constituents, and find, build or develop solutions needed to deliver critical services to the people who need them.

 With the support of our core staff, USDR’s work is powered by experienced technologists drawn from leaders in the technology industry.
 These teams volunteer their time and talent because they want to make a difference.

 Each team member is carefully vetted and matched to the appropriate project.
 Our technologists work fast, they work for free, and they deliver results that help our communities work better, safer and faster for us all.

 We work at the speed of need.
 Most of our projects are up and running, if not completed, in a matter of weeks, if not days.

 USDR’s volunteers and core staff are skilled workers and experts who give their time to help governments and organizations respond to the critical needs of the public.
 While with USDR, we do not use our efforts to further personal and professional interests.

 Public interest projects belong in the public domain, so we abide by a set of Data and Software Guidelines that promote openness and accessibility.

 Governments and the people they employ operate under constraints that are not always visible to those outside of the public sector.
 Public servants are often under enormous strain—in order to be effective, we must check our egos and our judgment, without losing our critical thinking.

 We require all staff and pro bono team members to read and sign this Volunteer Oath before joining.
 We will ask people to step away from projects if they are no longer a good fit for the work or have not acted in a way that is aligned with our mission and values.

-Cori Zarek is the Director of Data + Digital at Georgetown University’s Beeck Center for Social Impact + Innovation and previously served as the U.S. Deputy Chief Technology Officer.
+Cori Zarek is the Executive Director at Georgetown University’s Beeck Center for Social Impact + Innovation and previously served as the U.S. Deputy Chief Technology Officer.
 She also co-founded USDR in March 2020.